-• Licensed features of the toolchain on page 2-10.

-• -Onum on page 3-155.

-C3403E alloca_state not defined

-C3419W dynamic stack alignment veneer inserted in <entity>
+- Licensed features of the toolchain on page 2-10. - See the following in the Compiler Reference: - -Onum on page 3-154. - C3403E alloca_state not defined - C3419W dynamic stack alignment veneer inserted in <entity>

 This warning is given when compiling irq functions for --cpu=Cortex-M3-rev0 to force the stack to be 8-byte aligned on entry into the interrupt.